Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/0.0/layout/columns.md

 - **Columns build on the grid's flexbox architecture.** Flexbox means we have options for changing individual columns and [modifying groups of columns at the row level]({{< docsref "/layout/grid#row-columns" >}}).
 You choose how columns grow, shrink, or otherwise change.

-- **When building grid layouts, all content goes in columns.** The hierarchy of Bootstrap's grid goes from [container]({{< docsref "/layout/containers" >}}) to row to column to your content.
+- **When building grid layouts, all content goes in columns.** The hierarchy of OUDS Web's grid goes from [container]({{< docsref "/layout/containers" >}}) to row to column to your content.
 On rare occasions, you may combine content and column, but be aware there can be unintended consequences.

-- **Bootstrap includes predefined classes for creating fast, responsive layouts.** With [six breakpoints]({{< docsref "/layout/breakpoints" >}}) and a dozen columns at each grid tier, we have dozens of classes already built for you to create your desired layouts.
+- **OUDS Web includes predefined classes for creating fast, responsive layouts.** With [six breakpoints]({{< docsref "/layout/breakpoints" >}}) and a dozen columns at each grid tier, we have dozens of classes already built for you to create your desired layouts.
 This can be disabled via Sass if you wish.

 ## Alignment